ICTU/Kwaliteitsaanpak/README.md

 # ICTU Kwaliteitsaanpak Softwareontwikkeling

 [ICTU's Kwaliteitsaanpak](https://www.ictu.nl/kwaliteitsaanpak) is a set of guidelines used at [ICTU](https://www.ictu.nl) for software development projects.
+It is only available in Dutch, sorry.

 This repository contains the source information and automation scripts for generating ICTU's Kwaliteitsaanpak documentation.
 The Kwaliteitsaanpak itself is available via [https://ictu.github.io/Kwaliteitsaanpak](https://ictu.github.io/Kwaliteitsaanpak).